dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 That is quite neat.
 Any reader can immediately figure out the meaning of the parameters.

 Another commonly used trick relies on the fact that parameter variables shadow instance fields with the same name.
 For example, if you call a parameter salary, then salary refers to the parameter, not the instance field.
 But you can still access the instance field as this.salary.
-Recall that this denotes the implicit parameter—that is, the object being constructed.
+Recall that this denotes the implicit parameter — that is, the object being constructed.
 Here is an example: